PowerShell/DscResources/GettingStartedWithGitHub.md

 3. Finally, type `git push my :<branch name>` in the command prompt (a space before the colon and no space after it).
 This will delete the branch on your github fork.

 ## Using .gitignore to exclude files and/or folders
 There are cases when you need to add some files and/or folders to a .gitignore file so changes are not staged for commit.
-One example is the folder `DSCResource.Tests` that is generated when running tests, that folder should normally not be part of any PR.
+One example is the folder `DSCResource.Tests` that is generated when running tests.
+This folder should normally not be part of any PR.

 ### Create a .gitgnore file
 Run the following in a PowerShell prompt.
 This will add a .gitignore file to the current folder.